VinceWeber/Hull_Design/README.md

 # Hull_Design

   Design a Hull shape based on using Beziers Curves by using basics parameters  - VBA - Excel 2003

+  Need on imput values :
+    - Total lenght if the hull
+    - Maximal Width
+    - Width at the back of the hull
+    - Depth of the hull according see level
+    - Height of the hull according see level.

 # Table of contents